 The simulations are rather realistic, but we will make a drastic simplification so as to save computer time.
 We will run on proteins in vacuo.
-There will be no explicit solvent.
+There will be no solvent, explicit or implicit.
 This saves more than an order of magnitude CPU time.
 The model uses united atoms (hydrogens merged into their carbons), but polar hydrogens are treated explicitly.
 There are lots of parameters and unfamiliar terms in the documentation.
 Either ignore them or ask what they mean.

-The MD calculations will use a time step of 0.002 ps $(2 \times 10^{-15} \text{s})$ .
+The MD calculations will use a time step of 0.002 ps (2×10^{-15} s).
 You have to know this when labelling the x-axis on the plots.
 Each 500 steps = 1 ps.